yl-jiang/Diffusion-Model-Demo/README.md

 $$

-the last term is diffusion process.
+the last term is a diffusion process.

 ### inference